istio/istio.io/content/docs/setup/kubernetes/install/multicluster/gateways/index.md

 * Two or more Kubernetes clusters with versions: {{< supported_kubernetes_versions >}}.

 * Authority to deploy the [Istio control plane using Helm](/docs/setup/kubernetes/install/helm/) on **each** Kubernetes cluster.

-* The IP address of the `istio-ingressgateway` service in each cluster must be accessible from every other cluster.
+* The IP address of the `istio-ingressgateway` service in each cluster must be accessible from every other cluster, ideally using L4 network load balancers (NLB).
+  Not all cloud providers support NLBs and some require special annotations to use them, so please consult your cloud provider’s documentation for enabling NLBs for service object type load balancers.
+When deploying on platforms without NLB support, it may be necessary to modify the healthchecks for the load balancer to register the ingress gateway.

 * A **Root CA**.
 Cross cluster communication requires mutual TLS connection between services.
 To enable mutual TLS communication across clusters, each